Imagine if you could go back and make something online before the Internet blew up.

 Massive organizations have collaborated for you to read this text, but they all rely on the same underlying infrastructure – the Internet.
 Blockchain represents an Internet of Value, enabling anyone to build financial services applications without setting up the expensive underlying infrastructure.
 Modern financial institutions bear this cost of starting from scratch, but by giving them a common framework to rely on, sending money globally can become as simple as sending a message.

 At Octaloop, we’re all about bringing the community together.
-Since 2013, when our founder Anupam Varshney discovered Bitcoin by trading with an anonymous user on Reddit, we’ve dedicated ourselves to conducting meetups, hosting summits, and educating people through some of the biggest events in blockchain.
+Since 2013, when our founder Anupam Varshney discovered Bitcoin by trading with an anonymous user on Reddit, we’ve dedicated ourselves to conducting meetups, hosting events, and educating people about blockchain.
 With Bitcoin settling in at around $50,000, early investors certainly made a pretty penny, but tomorrow’s biggest benefactors of blockchain are the early adopters of today.

 When it comes to the most advanced technologies in the world, the ones who benefit most are seldom the ones that build them.
 Developers create and maintain software, but the ones who profit most are still seed investors.
 Blockchain runs on a decentralized infrastructure, meaning everyone plays a role in maintaining the network, and everyone benefits according to the importance of that role.